trigram-mrp/fractureiser/docs/users.md

 The affected accounts had two-factor authentication enabled.
 This is not a simple password compromise situation.
 Multiple accounts are affected.

-~~Currently, we do not suspect other platforms such as Modrinth to be affected.~~ *At this point we cannot be confident claiming any hosting service is unaffected*.
+*At this point we cannot be confident claiming any hosting service is unaffected*.
 Please exercise caution regardless of what site you use.
 Even Maven repositories may be infected, and this malware goes back months.

-Right now, the malware is dormant due to the loss of its C&C (Command and Control) server and the Stage0 (what was distributed via mods and modpacks) not having a way to get a new server.
-If you were infected with Stage2 (the file described below, dropped by Stage1 when C&C was up), then **the malware is still active.**
+Right now, the malware is dormant due to the loss of its C&C (Command and Control) server and the Stage 0 (what was distributed via mods and modpacks) not having a way to get a new server.
+If you were infected with Stage 2 (the file described below, dropped by Stage 1 when C&C was up), then **the malware is still active.**

 ### Given a jar file, how do I know if it's safe?